jyxi7676/STtools/README.md

 ## Example Data
 * SeqScope exmaple data for each step can be found at https://drive.google.com/file/d/1e0u57Yu_fVKFvs-UA7WYfj-vgm8Nd2y4/view?usp=sharing, please download the zip files.
 For each step, the example input data is stored in the corresponding subdirectories.

-* VISIUM digital expresstion data is available at xxx
+* VISIUM digital expresstion data and spatial coordinates are available at https://drive.google.com/drive/folders/130ENNRBEi7kCOXDnGZlHUnuf4CD3_JEI?usp=sharing

 ## Overall Workflow